Forgery Attorney in Colorado Springs

 Quality Assistance from a Former Prosecutor

 In Colorado, the crime of forgery can range from a class 1 misdemeanor to a class 5 felony, depending on the circumstances.
-The penalties for felony forgery can potentially be multiple years in prison, and/or paying a fine of up to $100,000.
+The penalties for felony forgery can potentially be multiple years in prison, time in jail, and/or paying a fine of up to $100,000.
 Of course, having a criminal record of any kind can have a significant impact on your life, but felonies in particular can yield serious long-term consequences.
 For example, if you are convicted of a felony, you can no longer purchase or carry a firearm, and are restricted from practicing in several types of professions.
 However, even misdemeanor forgery can have a serious impact on your life.
 When it comes down to it, forgery of any kind is a crime of dishonesty.
 Many employers are often hesitant to hire someone convicted of such a crime, regardless of whether it is a misdemeanor or a felony.
 For this reason, being convicted of a forgery charge of any kind can significantly limit your future employment opportunities.

 Having an experienced Colorado Springs forgery defense lawyer such as attorney and former prosecutor Patterson Weaver on your side will greatly increase your chance of getting a positive outcome from your case.
 Having an attorney from a knowledgeable and successful law firm such as Patterson Weaver Law, LLC fight for you in court can help you get your charges lowered, or possibly even dropped altogether.
 The potential penalties and other long-term consequences of a forgery conviction are serious and require the skills of an experienced lawyer.
 Attorney Patterson Weaver is a trial lawyer with years of experience effectively representing clients with cases like yours.
 He and his team provide excellent legal representation to people charged with forgery in Colorado Springs and the surrounding areas, and they would be pleased to discuss your case and concerns with you during a free case evaluation.